Q: What is Amazon WorkSpaces?

 A: An Amazon WorkSpace is a cloud-based virtual desktop that can act as a replacement for a traditional desktop.
 A WorkSpace is available as a bundle of operating system, compute resources, storage space, and software applications that allow a user to perform day-to-day tasks just like using a traditional desktop.

 Q: How do I connect to my Amazon WorkSpace?

-A user can connect to a WorkSpace from any supported device using the free Amazon WorkSpaces client application on supported devices including Windows and Mac computers, Chromebooks, iPads, Fire tablets, Android tablets, or using Chrome or Firefox web browsers.
+A: A user can connect to a WorkSpace from any supported device using the free Amazon WorkSpaces client application on supported devices, including Windows and Mac computers, iPads, Android tablets, Android-compatible Chrome OS devices, or using Chrome or Firefox web browsers.
 Users will connect using credentials set up by an administrator or using their existing Active Directory credentials if you’ve chosen to integrate your Amazon WorkSpaces with an existing Active Directory domain.
-Once the user is connected to a WorkSpace they can perform all the usual tasks they would do on a desktop computer.
+Once the user is connected to a WorkSpace, they can perform all the usual tasks they would do on a desktop computer.

 Q: How can I get started with Amazon WorkSpaces?